Skip to main content

 MEDIUM AVAILABILITY

-Vegetarian options available in Barbados, particularly tourist areas and upscale restaurants.
-Try macaroni pie, rice & peas, breadfruit dishes, provisions (root vegetables), callaloo.
-Rastafarian Ital restaurants offer excellent vegetarian food.
-Check if sides cooked with animal fats.
+You'll find vegetarian food in Barbados, mostly in tourist areas and the pricier restaurants.
+Look for macaroni pie, rice and peas, breadfruit dishes, provisions (root vegetables), and callaloo.
+Rastafarian Ital kitchens do some of the best meat-free cooking on the island.
+Ask whether sides were cooked with animal fat.

 vegan